HJoyce1/ISORRS/README.md

 ### NOTE: some files contain arguments that are not incorporated into the command line prompt yet, such as changing from 'dusk' to 'dawn' paramters within the 'ISORRS_1Dsinglefieldline_asymmetries.py' module.
 Please check files to ensure they are in the correct configuration before you run them.

-## Contents
+# Contents

+## Current Model Version Files:

+### ISORRS_1Dsinglefieldline.py
+MAIN Module set up to run a series of iterations along a single field line at given position on planet.

 ### ISORRS_dipolefield.py
 Module developed by Dave Constable at Lancaster University (2019) to generate the dipole field for the planet, centrifugal acceleration and graviational acceleration.

-### planet.py
-Origininal module contains intial conditions/functions and general variables associated with either Jupiter or Saturn.

 ### ISORRS_planet_scale_heights.py
-Updated version of planet with an updated number density profile to better incorporate scale heights in (currently only) Jupiter's atmosphere.
+Module originally developed by Carley Martin at Lancaster University (2019) to contain initial conditions and functions associated with Jupiter and Saturn.
+Has been updated by Hannah Joyce at Lancaster University (2022) to contain updated initial conditions better representing the scale-heights of ions and neutrals in Jupiter's ionosphere.

+### ISORRS_plotting_tools_cb.py
+Module to aid with plotting originally designed by Carley Martin but modified by Hannah Joyce.
+Colourblind friendly version of pw_plotting_tools with no grid lines and inward tick markers.

-### ISORRS_1Dsinglefieldline.py
+### ISORRS_equations.py
-MAIN Module set up to run a series of iterations along a single field line at given position on planet.
+Module containing the physical calculations used in the model.

+## Current Work in Progress Modules

+###ISORRS_1Dsinglefileline_lax.py
+Current iteration of the MAIN module working on intergrating a more robust numerical method for resolving the transport equations.

+###ISORRS_lax_method
+Lax methodology intended to be merged into the equations module at a future date if this numerical method proves to improve the current state of the model.

+## Files for Specific Functions

 ### ISORRS_1Dsinglefieldline_asymmetries.py
 MAIN Module created to iterate over different conditons in the auroral region.
 Currently allows for temperature, width and field-aligned current strength to be varied over 'dawn' or 'dusk' conditions.